danrachita/zmg/doc/build-osx.md

 Other commands:
 -------

-    ./zmgd -daemon # to start the zmg daemon.
+    ./zmgd -daemon # to start the Zmining Daemon.
     ./zmg-cli --help  # for a list of command-line options.
     ./zmg-cli help    # When the daemon is running, to get a list of RPC commands